As a dog parent, you need to keep an eye on several things and the unwanted pregnancy of your female dog is one and the most important of them.

 This procedure helps us to confirm before the termination of pregnancy, whether the dog is pregnant or not.
 A vaginal smear can be done to verify the presence of sperm.
 To assure that dog has conceived, we do the dog’s ultrasound at 25 days gestation, and it gives better evidence of the fact.

 Can we do Dog Abortion at Home?

 Technically, yes, it is possible to pursue the abortion at home using various medications but it is not recommended to do it yourself as it may risk your dog’s life.
 The procedure for abortion is different at different stages of pregnancy and only a vet can conclude the best method based on the dog’s condition and other important factors.

 In medical abortion, we use medications to end up an unwanted pregnancy in dogs during the second trimester, which is about 30-40 days into the pregnancy.
 Many people noticed that knowing the breeding date seems helpful as different medications are given for pregnancy termination that works effectively during certain stages of pregnancy.

 The female dog is usually hospitalized for 5 to 7 days for medical abortion.
 Doctors inject some medications and also there is an objectionable vaginal discharge which seems to be unpleasant at home.
 That’s why pregnant dog hospitalization is important during the performance of this procedure.

 Treatment of Abortion in Dogs:

-A veterinarian can give you good advice as to which method is safest and most effective for the termination of pregnancy, as it is based upon the stage of pregnancy.
+A veterinarian can give you a piece of good advice as to which method is safest and most effective for the termination of pregnancy, as it is based upon the stage of pregnancy.

-Other methods can be used to terminate a pregnancy in a dog.
-Discussion with the veterinarian is necessary to decide the best solution for the dog and the owner in the long term.
+Other methods can also be used to terminate a pregnancy in dogs but a discussion with the veterinarian is necessary to decide the best solution for the dog and the owner in the long term.

 Wrapping it up: